 In 1998, the congressional debate over NATO enlargement covered such issues as costs, mission, and qualifications of the candidates.
 The issue of costs has now seemingly been put to rest because entry of Poland, the Czech Republic, and Hungary does not appear to have required extra U.S. funds.
 Most observers believe that the three countries have contributed to stability in Europe, and have made significant political contributions to the alliance in such matters as enhancing NATO's understanding of central and eastern Europe, Russia, and the Balkans, given the history of the new members' involvement with these regions.
 Militarily, their contribution is less apparent; each of the three contributes forces to the NATO-led peace operations in the Balkans, and is building forces to defend its borders.
-Pentagon officials believe that Poland has made the greatest strides in restructuring and modernizing its military, and that the Czech Republic and Hungary have made considerably less progress.2 It should be noted that a period of years is normally necessary to rebuild a military that has had an authoritarian tradition and convert it to one having civilian control, purge it of old-guard elements, reform its training, and purchase equipment compatible with a new set of allies.
+Pentagon officials believe that Poland has made the greatest strides in restructuring and modernizing its military, and that the Czech Republic and Hungary have made considerably less progress.
+It should be noted that a period of years is normally necessary to rebuild a military that has had an authoritarian tradition and convert it to one having civilian control, purge it of old-guard elements, reform its training, and purchase equipment compatible with a new set of allies.

 There has been some sentiment that NATO should delay invitations to candidate states until democratic processes are firmly entrenched.
-For example, the outgoing Hungarian government of Victor Orban has been criticized for an ethnic "status law" that some interpret as cloaking Hungarian aspirations for territory from neighboring states having Hungarian minorities.3 Others reject such sentiments, noting that Orban was freely elected, and dismissing the status law as nothing more than a passing example of nationalist politics before a close election.
+For example, the recent Hungarian government of Victor Orban was criticized for an ethnic "status law" that some interpreted as cloaking Hungarian aspirations for territory from neighboring states having Hungarian minorities.
+Others reject such sentiments, noting that Orban was freely elected, and dismissing the status law as nothing more than a passing example of nationalist politics before a close election.
 Nonetheless, it is possible that the period between naming candidate states for accession negotiations at Prague in November 2002 and the moment when current NATO member governments decide whether to admit those candidates (such as the vote in the U.S. Senate), could see debates over whether each candidate continues to meet criteria for democracy, particularly if there is an election bringing in a government that member states view as extremist.

 Another factor for consideration could prove to be a candidate state's efforts to persuade its people that NATO membership is desirable.
-In Slovenia, for example, the government supports enlargement, but public support for membership has fallen to 38%, as of April 2002.
-In contrast, in the wake of a vigorous public campaign by the Estonian government, support has risen in Estonia from below 50% in 2001 to 58% in April 2002.
+In Slovenia, for example, the government supports enlargement, but public support for membership has fallen to under 50% as of November 2002.

-2 "NATO pushes Czechs on arms," International Herald Tribune, Feb.
+&lt;sup>2 "NATO pushes Czechs on arms," International Herald Tribune, Feb.
 22, 2001, p.
 5; and Jeffrey Simon, "Transforming the Armed Forces of Central and East Europe," Strategic Forum, June 2000.

-3 Jackson Diehl, "New NATO, old values," Washington Post, March 4, 2002, p.
+&lt;sup>3 Jackson Diehl, "New NATO, old values," Washington Post, March 4, 2002, p.
 A19.

 The essence of the current enlargement debate is over qualifications, with no apparent consensus.
-The generally acknowledged serious candidates for invitations to begin accession negotiations after the 2002 Prague summit are Slovenia, Slovakia, the three Baltic states, and possibly Bulgaria and Romania.4 Each of these countries is small, with comparably small militaries potentially capable of specialized functions, such as transport or medical care, for example, but only minimally capable of building forces able to contribute to high-intensity conflict.
+The generally acknowledged serious candidates for invitations to begin accession negotiations after the 2002 Prague summit are Slovenia, Slovakia, the three Baltic states, and Bulgaria and Romania.
+Each of these countries is small, with comparably small militaries potentially capable of specialized functions, such as transport or medical care, for example, but only minimally capable of building forces able to contribute to high-intensity conflict.
 In the view of some observers, to adhere to the letter of the military qualifications outlined in the 1999 summit communiqué, requiring new members to contribute to missions from peacekeeping to collective defense, is tantamount to excluding their entry.